 Interactive Digital Media Tax Credit

 The interactive digital media tax credit (IDMTC) is for eligible registered corporations that develop interactive digital media products in B.C. after August 31, 2010 and before September 1, 2018.
+Your corporation must register with the Ministry of Finance and pay the application fee for each tax year that it wants to claim the IDMTC.

 The credit is calculated as 17.5% of eligible salary and wages incurred in the tax year.